trampgeek/moodle-qtype_coderunner/Readme.md

 ## Templates

 Templates are the key to understanding how a submission is tested.
-There are in general two templates per question type (i.e. per prototype) - a *combinator\_template* and a *per\_test\_template*.
-We'll discuss the latter for a start.
+Every question has a template, either imported from the question type or explicitly customised, which defines how the executable program is constructed from the student's answer, the test code and other custom code within the template itself.

+A question's template can be either a *per-test template* or a *combinator template*.
+The first one is the simpler; it is applied once for every test in the question to yield an executable program which is sent to the sandbox.
+Each such execution defines one row of the result table.
+Combinator templates, as the name implies, are able to combine multiple test cases into a single execution, provided there is no standard input for any of the test cases.
+We will discuss the easier per-test template first.

+### Per-test templates

+A *per\_test\_template* is essentially a program with "placeholders" into which are inserted the student's answer and the test code for the test case being run.
-The *per\_test\_template* for each question type defines how a program is built from the student's code and one particular testcase.
-That program is compiled (if necessary) and run with the standard input defined in that testcase, and the output must then match the expected output for the testcase (where 'match' is defined by the chosen validator: an exact match, a nearly exact match or a regular-expression match.
+The expanded template is then sent to the sandbox where it is compiled (if necessary) and run with the standard input defined in the testcase.
+The output returned from the sandbox is then matched against the expected output for the testcase, where a 'match' is defined by the chosen validator: an exact match, a nearly exact match or a regular-expression match.

-The question type template is processed by the [Twig](http://twig.sensiolabs.org/) template engine.
+Expansion of the template is done by the [Twig](http://twig.sensiolabs.org/) template engine.
 The engine is given both the template and a variable called
 STUDENT\_ANSWER, which is the text that the student entered into the answer box,